 Is lead generation a sales or marketing function?

 Lead generation is both a sales and marketing function.
 In most companies, marketing is responsible for lead generation and lead maintenance.
-However, because there are more tools that make it easier for sales to generate leads, sales is a critical part of lead generation and should work in tandem with the marketing team.
+However, because there is a wide range of tools that make it easier for sales to generate leads, sales is a critical part of lead generation and should work in tandem with the marketing team.

-How much should I spend to acquire leads?
+How much should I expect to spend to acquire qualified leads?

 Your expected acquisition costs depend on your industry.
 Some industries have a cost per lead of a few pennies while others can spend several hundred dollars per lead.
-Usually, the more specialized the niche, the more it costs for the leads.
+Usually the more specialized the niche, the more it costs to acquire qualified leads.

-Lead generation is how you go about creating interest in your company’s products and services.
-Here we’ve outlined strategies for generating leads, best practices to ensure you get the most out of your efforts, and metrics you should use to measure effectiveness.
-With the information presented, you should be in a position to create your own lead generation strategies.
+Lead generation involves your strategies for creating interest in your company’s products and services.
+We’ve outlined best practices and tools for generating leads, methods to ensure you get the most out of your efforts, and metrics you should use to measure effectiveness.
+Use this guide to craft the most effective generation strategy for your small business and convert leads into loyal customers.